by-jp/www.byjp.me/content/bookmarks/the-tyrany-of-obviousness.md

     name: Breaking the Tyranny of Obviousness
     summary: We are stuck in a hell of frictionlessness.
     author: P.E.
 Moskowitz
+summary: A superb read, especially for me as I look for more depth in life.
 tags:
 - Miriscient
 - curious